Last updated on March 25, 2021, to add clarifications.

 The scuba diving industry is lacking a reliable worldwide brand.
 Scuba diving is a global activity, no matter where you live.
 And the experience you encounter under Brand A in dive destination X is usually totally different than the experience you discover under the same Brand A in dive destination Y.

 Since scuba diving is an activity where safety matters, scuba diving consumers need to have ‘trust’ in the quality of the experience they will encounter, everywhere they go.

-Eventually, we will see a scuba diving brand establishing itself as a provider of a consistent scuba diving experience at all locations.
+Eventually, we will see a scuba diving brand establishing itself as a provider of a consistent scuba diving experience at all locations operating under that brand name.
 The focus will be on the consistency of the quality of the activity of scuba diving.